Skip to Content

 One common concern for young women that had sexual intercourse without the use of a condom is the risk of an unplanned pregnancy.

-If you are experiencing brown discharge after the end of your period, it could be as a result of implantation bleeding.
+If you are experiencing brown discharge after the end of your period, and you had unprotected sex in the last few weeks, it could be as a result of implantation bleeding.

 During this process, and after successful fertilization, the embryo burrows into the endometrial blood thick layer that covers the inside of your womb.
 This causes blood to come out of your vagina slowly.